SNAP Eligibility Calculator — Florida

 Can I qualify for SNAP in Florida if I live with parents but buy my own food?

-Does Florida count child support paid as a deduction for SNAP?
+Does Florida count child support I pay as a SNAP deduction?

-Do SNAP benefit amounts in Florida update every year?
+Do Florida SNAP benefit amounts update every year?

-Does Florida require the SNAP net income test?
+Does Florida require passing a net income test for SNAP?

 How does Florida define a SNAP household?

-Where do I apply for SNAP after using the Florida SNAP calculator?
+Where do I apply for SNAP after using the Florida food stamps calculator?